vanityURLs/vanityURLs/README.md

 ## Everything you always wanted to know about URL redirection (but were afraid to ask)

 HTTP is a [protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/Resources_and_specifications) for fetching resources such as HTML documents.
-You can [redirect](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections#Overview) at the service level, at the HTML page or via JavaScript if enabled.
+You can [redirect](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections#Overview) at the service level, within a page or via JavaScript if enabled.

 The simplest way to redirect to another URL is to use an [HTML <meta>](https://www.w3docs.com/learn-html/html-meta-tag.html) tag with the http-equiv parameter set to “refresh”.
 The content attribute sets the delay before the browser redirects the user to the new web page.
 To redirect immediately, set this parameter to “0” seconds for the content attribute.